 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Imperial College London reported total carbon emissions of approximately 244,000,000 kg CO2e.
-This figure includes 19,538,000 kg CO2e from Scope 1 emissions, primarily from stationary combustion, and 22,874,000 kg CO2e from Scope 2 emissions related to purchased electricity.
-The majority of emissions, about 201,174,000 kg CO2e, fall under Scope 3, with significant contributions from business travel (34,473,000 kg CO2e) and employee commuting (4,542,000 kg CO2e).
-In 2023, the college's total emissions were approximately 244,000,000 kg CO2e in the UK, with Scope 1 emissions at 19,492,000 kg CO2e and Scope 2 emissions at 22,874,000 kg CO2e.
-Scope 3 emissions for that year were around 201,174,000 kg CO2e.
-Imperial College London has set ambitious targets to reduce its carbon footprint.
-The institution aims to decrease total Scope 1 and 2 emissions from energy consumption by 15% by the end of the 2025-26 fiscal year, using 2018-19 as the baseline year.
-This commitment reflects a proactive approach to sustainability and aligns with broader climate action initiatives.
-Overall, Imperial College London is actively working towards reducing its carbon emissions while maintaining transparency in its reporting and commitments.
+This includes Scope 1 emissions of about 19,509,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 22,874,000 kg CO2e from purchased electricity.
+The college's Scope 3 emissions were significant, totalling around 201,174,000 kg CO2e, with business travel contributing about 34,473,000 kg CO2e and employee commuting accounting for approximately 1,904,000 kg CO2e.
+In comparison, the 2023 emissions data indicated a total of about 264,017,000 kg CO2e, with Scope 1 emissions at approximately 36,792,000 kg CO2e and Scope 2 emissions at around 14,192,000 kg CO2e.
+The Scope 3 emissions for that year were about 187,722,000 kg CO2e.
+Imperial College London has set ambitious climate commitments, aiming to reduce total Scope 1 and 2 carbon emissions from energy consumption by 15% by the end of the 2025-26 fiscal year, using 2018-19 as the baseline.
+This target reflects a proactive approach to mitigating climate impact and aligns with industry standards for carbon reduction.
+The college's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.

 Access structured emissions data, company-specific emission factors, and source documents